Skip to content

 In one line

-OpsUI is a modular ERP, WMS & CRM with 21 individually-priced modules covering operations end-to-end, while Cin7 Core (formerly DEAR Systems) is an inventory and order management platform optimised for product businesses selling across multiple channels.
+OpsUI is a modular ERP, WMS & CRM with 20 operational modules and 5 integration connectors, each priced individually, that runs warehouse, orders and finance sync on one platform, while Cin7 Core (formerly DEAR Systems) is an inventory and order management platform built for product businesses selling across multiple channels.

 OpsUI is built for operators whose pain is broader: warehouse operations, shipping, finance touchpoints, CRM, and the seams between them.
 The modular structure means an operator who only needs the inventory slice can buy that, but the path to add WMS, CRM, or shipping later is the same product, not an integration.